 Output

-This section deals with what can be output from a FAST simulation.
+This section of the primary FAST input file deals with what can be output from a FAST simulation.

 SumPrint: Print summary data to “<RootName>.sum” [T/F]

 When set to “true”, FAST will generate a file named “<RootName>.sum”.
 This summary file contains the version number of all modules being used, the time steps for each module, and information about the channels being written to the time-marching output file(s).
 If SumPrint is “false”, no summary file will be generated.